Chart Color Schemes

 Mount Gambier - West faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has lower university qualification rates at 13.8%, significantly below Australia's average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+The area's university qualification rate is 13.8%, significantly lower than Australia's average of 30.4%.
 Bachelor degrees are the most common at 10.0%, followed by postgraduate qualifications (2.0%) and graduate diplomas (1.8%).
-Vocational credentials are prominent, with 38.3% of residents aged 15+ holding them, including advanced diplomas (7.8%) and certificates (30.5%).
+Vocational credentials are prevalent, with 38.3% of residents aged 15+ holding them - advanced diplomas at 7.8% and certificates at 30.5%.
+Educational participation is high, with 26.6% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education